 The ADAPT Social Media project’s remit was to study a ‘live production’ issue faced by the TV industry in the UK.
+Find our REPORT here.
 Our aim was to produce an understanding of social media as a technology that not only enters the technological array of television production as an external force of creative disruption, but also extends our understanding of ‘production technologies’ to incorporate social media platforms as non-hardware, non-site specific production tools.

 In so doing we hoped to capture the emergence of a new field of ‘social television’ production.
 We investigated four inter-related questions:

 - How does social media operate as a technology in contemporary UK television production and how does it fit into the array of technologies used?

 - Has social media moved from innovation to routine use?
 How has this change taken place?

 - How does the deployment of social media affect production roles, skills and training?

 - How does social media affect the work lives of those in contemporary UK television production?

 The project was informed by two major surveys of Pact members carried out in 2016 and 2017.
 Completed by TV indies, the surveys found that social media is regarded as ‘the most significant technical and creative innovation challenge for television producers in the near future’.